mousamdhakal/mousamdhakal/README.md

 ### Hi there, I'm Mousam 👋

-## I'm a curious learner, a student and a developer!
+## I'm a curious learner and a developer!
-- 🔭 I’m currently working at Leapfrog Technology.
 <!-- - 🌱 I’m currently learning Angular. -->
 - ⚡ I like to travel new places and build new experiences.